GoGoKo699/group-to-circuits/README.md

 #### by  Ruge Lin

-This is a repository for the code in the article *Transforming an arbitrary finite group into quantum circuits*.
+This is a repository for the code in the article *Quantum representation of finite groups*.

 All codes are written in Python.
 Libraries required:

-  - qibo
+  - qibo 0.1.10
   - numpy, random, time

 #### Usage